Resident234/php.net/pages/www.php.net_language.oop5.basic.php.md

 ```

-Now here&apos;s what I mean by "dealing" with the data.
+Now here's what I mean by "dealing" with the data.
 Note: The data is already organized, so that in itself makes writing new functions extremely easy.